Welcome to The PCOS Resource Guide!

 While I’m not against medicine, I am focusing on the body’s own ability to correct imbalances and heal itself without medical intervention, not something our current medical model is designed to support.

 I invite you to be gentle with yourself, to see having PCOS as an invitation to reconnect with your body’s wisdom by tapping into the full expression of your feminine energy.
 PCOS shows up as hormonal imbalances and a metabolic disorder.
 It indicates that there may be nutrient deficiencies and issues within our gut biome.
-The experience is asking that we take an holistic approach to our healing.
+The experience is asking that we take an holistic approach to our healing, which includes adequate rest, nourishment, and radical self-care.

 What do you keep choosing instead of what you really want?